Hypomyces hyalinus: Reproduction and life cycle

 The life cycle for H. hyalinus is not currently completely understood.
 The life cycle of fungi in the division Ascomycota generally alternates between an asexual stage and a sexual stage respectively termed the anamorph stage and the teleomorph stage.
 Each of these stages contains intermediary steps that vary depending on the species.

 Anamorph

 Although anamorphs have been observed in some samples of H. hyalinus, there in no consistently identifiable connection H. hyalinus and an anamorph.

 Teleomorph

 The teleomorph of H. hyalinus is observable and can be identified.
 A teleomorphic structure called the subiculum covers the fruiting body of the host, resulting in destruction of the host's gills and inability of the host to expand its pileus.

 Another teleomorphic structure, the perithecia, forms throughout the subiculum with pores facing outward to facilitate the release of ascospores into the environment.
 Despite this, researchers have not been able to associate any specific ascospore with H. hyalinus.

+Distribution

+Hypomyces hyalinus has a large geographic distribution and has been recorded in Eastern Canada, throughout the northern United States as well as the southeast U.S., and Eastern Asia including China.